SeboLab/Robot_Requests_for_Help/README.md

-# Robot_Requests_for_Help (Updated Dec.
-25th, 2025)
+# Robot Requests for Help
+*Updated: Dec.
+25, 2025*

-This repository contains the code used for the paper _"Can You Help Me?
-The Influence of Robot Requests for Help on Child-Robot Connection"_
+This repository contains the code used for the paper:
+> **Can You Help Me?
+The Influence of Robot Requests for Help on Child–Robot Connection**

 **ACM Reference Format:** \n
 Teresa Flanagan, Justin Chenjia Zhang, Lin Bian, and Sarah Sebo.
 2026.
 Can You Help Me?
 The Influence of Robot Requests for Help on Child-Robot Connection.
 In _Proceedings of 2026 ACM/IEEE International Conference on Human-Robot Interaction (HRI ’26)_.
 ACM, New York, NY, USA, 10 pages. https://doi.org/10.1145/3757279.3785631